 ‘… there never was an English film so well made … here is a film which in beautiful settings, in superb photography, in dressing, in angle, in movement, in direction generally, achieves all the neatness and finish one has come to regard as the exclusive possession of the Americans.’

 The novel, with its wit, breathless pace and the paradoxical relationship between murderer and victim, have remained among MacDonald’s most popular, which led to it being remade by Maurice Elvey as Who Killed John Savage? (a lost film).
 The trade journal Kine Weekly, on the film’s release in 1937, raved that “Just as a successful thriller of fiction compels the reader to keep his nose glued to every page, so will this, his kinematic counterpart, keep the average patron continually on tenterhooks.”
 (25 November 1937).
 The story was “unofficially” filmed again in 1961 by the producer/director team of Michael Relph and Basil Dearden from a script by the team of Jack Seddon and David Pursall (just prior to their Miss Marple adaptations starring Margaret Rutherford for director George Pollock, who was the assistant director on this production) under the title The Secret Partner.
-The screenplay was credited as being an original one by Seddon and Pursall, but it is clearly an adaptation of the MacDonald novel.
-Don’t believe me?
-Check it out for yourself – it’s all on YouTube, right here.
+The screenplay was credited as being an original one by Seddon and Pursall, but it is clearly a loose adaptation of the MacDonald novel.
 No-one, to the best of my knowledge, has ever commented on the similarity of the plot to Rynox and it was certainly never acknowledged by the filmmakers themselves.

 Director: Michael Powell